-BIOT 200 Protein Biotechnology (G only)
+BIOT 200 Protein Biotechnology

-This course provides an introduction to protein structure and function.
-Topics include primary, secondary, tertiary, and quarternary structure.
-Peptide and protein synthesis and translation systems for protein production are considered along with preservation of structure/function.
-Functional assays for proteins including basic principles of enzymology, enzyme kinetics, and binding assays are discussed.
-Strategies and methods of protein purification are considered with emphasis on chromatographic and electrophoretic techniques.
-Principles of proteomics including peptide mapping and sequencing.
-Diagnostic, therapeutic, and industrial applications of protein products are discussed.
+An introduction to protein structure and function.
+Primary, secondary, tertiary, and quaternary structure are discussed in relation to protein function and stability.
+Causes of protein denaturation and its prevention by formulations for biologics.
+Functional assays for proteins such as enzymes and receptors are described in terms of experimental design, data collection, and data analysis.
+Strategies and methods of protein purification and quality determination such as chromatographic, electrophoretic and spectrophotometric techniques, peptide mapping and sequencing are presented.
+Relevant calculations such as buffer and solution preparation, standard curves, and kinetic assays will be discussed.
 PREREQUISITE(S): BIOL 150 or CHEM 131 or consent of the department.
-Three hours lecture, three hours laboratory each week.
-Formerly BT 200.
+Three hours lecture.